Computer Use Policy

 Plagiarism of electronic works (e.g., text, graphics, programs) is prohibited.
 Copying of works without attributing credit to the author is cheating and constitutes academic dishonesty.
 Refer to the Academic Honesty Policy in the Student, Faculty, and Staff Handbooks.

 The University also enforces the Digital Millennium Copyright Act.
-Reports of copyright infringement should be sent to the Associate Provost of Information Services.
+Reports of copyright infringement should be sent to the Chief Information Officer firstname.lastname@example.org